nicholaswilde/recipes/docs/sauces-and-dressings/french-dressing.md

 ### Step 1

-In a food processor or blender, add sugar, ketchup, olive oil, white vinegar, celery seed, chili powder, dried mustard, onion powder, paprika, and salt to taste (I like 2 teaspoons).
+In a food processor or blender, add sugar, [ketchup][1], olive oil, white vinegar, celery seed, chili powder, dried mustard, onion powder, paprika, and salt to taste (I like 2 teaspoons).
 Process until smooth and store covered in the refrigerator for up to 4 days.

 ## :link: Source

 - <https://www.culinaryhill.com/homemade-french-dressing-recipe/>

+[1]: <./sweet-and-spicy-ketchup.md>